Capturing your target audience's attention can be a challenging task, especially in a world saturated with information and advertising.

 Storytelling improves the relationship between brands and customers.

-As previously mentioned, the primary objective is to build long-term relationships that contradict the concept of transactional or traditional marketing approach, which focuses on a single sale rather than customer retention.
+The primary objective is to build long-term relationships that go beyond transactional marketing, which focuses on a single sale rather than customer retention.

 The Power of Storytelling in Marketing